slosar/fastcat/README.md

 Fast and dirty creation of fast and dirty mock galaxy catalogs

+The basic module is now fastcat, that just provides a convenient interface to store galaxy catalogs, together with objectified understanding of window function and photo-z errors.
+It used to be able to generate them using randomfield package, but this is now broken.
+It is primarily use as storege inside (the private) DESC 2pt_validation repo.

+Directories:
+* fastcat is the actual python  module.

+* hdf5_format_doc is the description of HDF5 format, per version.

+# OBSOLETE STUFF BELOW

 This packages takes randomfield to generate a random delta field and then creates a set of astro objects that have the correct large scale bias using two different algorithms (or make random catalogs).
 It can